 Ms. Keiko Ishibashi, Managing Director of Lanka Precision Engineering Ltd. that manufactures precision stamping dies and their parts mentioned that the advantages of investing in Sri Lanka are mainly human resources and Free Trade Agreement (FTA) with India.
 With 28 years of experiences in Sri Lanka, Ms. Ishibashi mentioned that the country has workforce with craftsman spirit who excels in teamwork, which makes it easier for her company to retain qualified employees and their skills.
 As an example, she introduced that the company has accomplished machinery maintenance with a Swiss supplier completely online under the current pandemic circumstances.
 She emphasized that Sri Lanka is suitable for such industries where higher values can be added, rather than labor intensive type of industries.

 Ms. Kyoko Wada from the Association for Overseas Technical Cooperation and Sustainable Partnerships (AOTS) introduced its assistance scheme of trainings for technical personnel.
 The Q&A session followed, with questions such as Sri Lanka’s policy for CO2 reduction, tax incentives and the country’s foreign debts.

 Time: 14:00-15:10 (JST) / 10:30-11:40 (Sri Lanka time)

 Format: Online seminar ※Live stream on zoom

 Organized by: UNIDO ITPO Tokyo, Board of Investment of Sri Lanka, Embassy of Sri Lanka in Japan

 Language: English-Japanese with simultaneous translation

-*To view the presentation slides, click the presentation titles in the programme below.
+*You can download the presentation slides by clicking the presentation titles in the programme below.

 14:00-14:05 Opening Remarks: Mr. Yuko Yasunaga, Head of UNIDO ITPO Tokyo